Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Abstract

 \section{Abstract}

-Through a routine normalization of the factor variance, standard methods for estimating factor models in macroeconomics do not distinguish between breaks of the factor variance and factor loadings.
-We argue that it is important to distinguish between structural breaks in the factor variance and loadings within factor models commonly employed in macroeconomics as both can lead to markedly different interpretations when viewed via the lens of the underlying dynamic factor model.
-We then develop a projection-based decomposition that leads to two standard and easy-to-implement Wald tests to disentangle structural breaks in the factor variance and factor loadings.
-Applying our procedure to U.S. macroeconomic data, we find evidence of both types of breaks associated with the Great Moderation and the Great Recession.
-Through our projection-based decomposition, we estimate that the Great Moderation is associated with an over 60\% reduction in the total factor variance, highlighting the relevance of disentangling breaks in the factor structure.
+We develop a projection-based decomposition to disentangle structural breaks in the factor variance and factor loadings.
+Our approach yields test statistics that can be compared against standard distributions commonly used in the structural break literature.
+Because standard methods for estimating factor models in macroeconomics normalize the factor variance, they do not distinguish between breaks of the factor variance and factor loadings.
+Applying our procedure to U.S. macroeconomic data, we find that the Great Moderation is more naturally accommodated as a break in the factor variance as opposed to a break in the factor loadings, in contrast to extant procedures which do not tell the two apart and thus interpret the Great Moderation as a structural break in the factor loadings.
+Through our projection-based decomposition, we estimate that the Great Moderation is associated with an over 70\% reduction in the total factor variance, highlighting the relevance of disentangling breaks in the factor structure.

 {\it Keywords:} factor space, structural instability, breaks, principal components, dynamic factor models

 \spacingset{1.8}